 I also used Pan Pastels to add color to my petals.

-Also, if you look closely in the photos below, you can see the stamen I made.
+Also, if you look closely at the photos below, you can see the stamen I made.
 I turned over the edge of the wire with pliers and dipped them in yellow paint.
-I also added the orange coloring on the ends.
+I also added the orange pastel coloring on the ends.

 Here I made the centers of the flowers and added the stamen.
 Don’t they look awesome?

-Nest I glued six petals on each and added the stem and secured with floral tape.
+Nest I glued six petals on each and added the stem and secured it with floral tape.

 Here are the completed daffodils.
 Aren’t they fun?

-I am definitely going to use these for my Easter Brunch table.
+I am definitely going to use this daffodil bouquet for my Easter Brunch table.

-They may be faux but I love the colors.
+They may be faux but they look so real and I love the colors.

 Frequently Asked Questions